IRS Tax Settlement – How & When You Can Settle For Less

 At that point, you are in good standing with the IRS, but if you default on the terms of the agreement, the IRS may revoke the settlement offer.

 To explain, imagine you owe the IRS $20,000, and the IRS agrees to accept a $5,000 settlement.
 You agree to make five $1,000 payments over the next five months.
 However, you pay $2,000 and then stop making payments.
-In this case, the IRS credits the $2,000 to your tax debt, but it cancels the settlement agreement and resumes collection activity.
+In this case, the IRS credits the $2,000 to your tax liability, but it cancels the settlement agreement and resumes collection activity.

 Get Tax Help